learning-unlimited/ESP-Website/docs/admin/releases/05/README.rst

 - Deleting uploaded program files (the manage program documents/materials module, not to be confused with the filebrowser for site media files) will now ask for confirmation before performing the delete.

+- The teacher check-in page now shows more information about a class, including its flags.

 Updating site installations (developers only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~